 Brain injuries can range from mild to severe, and symptoms may not show up right after the incident.
 When the head receives a blow or a jolt, the function of the brain may be disrupted, causing a brain injury, although not all head-related incidences will have the same results.
 Symptoms range from a mild headache to complete loss of consciousness or amnesia after a brain injury.
 Many times, these injuries are the result of the negligence of another, and you should know important facts about these life-threatening situations.

-It is estimated that over 52,000 people die each year from traumatic brain injuries, 138 people every day in the United States.
+It is estimated that over 52,000 people die each year from traumatic brain injury, 138 people every day in the United States.
 Over 1.3 million are released after being treated at a hospital, and 275,000 are hospitalized.
 In total, the Centers for Disease Control and Prevention estimate that 1.7 million people sustain a traumatic brain injury every year, although that number may be even higher because some aren’t reported or treated.

 TBI is most often caused by the following things: